dotnet/EntityFramework.Docs/docs/internals/writing-a-provider.rst

 .. tip::
-  The ``UseX()`` method can also be used to return a special wrapper around ``DbContextOptionsBuilder`` that allows users to configure multiple options with change calls.
+  The ``UseX()`` method can also be used to return a special wrapper around ``DbContextOptionsBuilder`` that allows users to configure multiple options with chained calls.
 See ``SqlServerDbContextOptionsBuilder`` as an example.

 The `Add` Method
 ^^^^^^^^^^^^^^^^